 Closing must happen within 120 days of offer acceptance.
 Contingencies include submission to DCD of the following:

 - Building permit for the approved design

 - Final financing with no contingencies and/or evidence of equity that matches your contract

 The City will convey by Quit Claim Deed on an “as is, where is” basis.
 The City will provide title insurance if the sales price is $5,000 or more.

 - Construction must start within 15 days of closing

 - You must finish building and landscaping within 9 months of closing

 Questions?
 If you are unsure about the appropriateness of your plans in terms of lot size or design, call us at (414) 286-5762 before submitting your offer.

-Several community organizations that build new homes on City lots have houses available for sale.
+Several community organizations that build new homes on City lots or rehab existing homes have houses available for sale.
 For information on current availability, contact the following agencies: